TalMeri/vidazooHomeAssigment/README.md

 backend - Node.js

 ### bonus points
-- link to the site:
+- link to the site: https://vidazoohomeassignment.onrender.com/ (deployed using render.com)
 - Sort the results table (click on the header for sorting)
 - filter the results table by domain name (Search in table)
 - Added Loader to the UI (when we wait for the results)